Heart Rate at Rest

 I developed up some bad habits some 10 years ago where I would wake up late at night and do a couple of hours of work on the computer, and that really worked out well.
 But now I want better quality sleep.

 I’m going to lower the chart bar to 7 hours and set up a routine at night.

 This chart gives an overview of your heat rate health.

-There’s a good description on the phone or online, in short, I believe it measures how hard your heart works while resting and at peak periods while working out and then determines how efficient the heart works with the rest of your body.
+There’s a good description on the phone or online, in short, I believe it measures how hard your heart works while resting and at peak periods while working out and then determines how efficiently the heart works with the rest of your body.